TusharChow20/projectHeroIo/README.md

 ## ✨ **Features Overview**

-> A full-featured responsive React app store where users can explore, install, and manage apps using localStorage and dynamic routing — all wrapped in a modern UI.
+> **HERO.IO** is a full-featured responsive React app store where users can explore, install, and manage apps using localStorage and dynamic routing — all wrapped in a modern and responsive UI.

 ---